fDero/IssuuDownloader/README.md

 from [issuu.com](https://issuu.com) in the form of pdf files.
 The downloading process of such files relies on the web-api of [Issuu To PDF Download Tool](https://issuudownload.com).

+### Why IssuuDownloader?
+I developed this thing as a side-project after a friend of mine told me it was extremely time-consuming to download every single music-score manually from pages like [scores-on-demand](https://issuu.com/scoresondemand) and [di-blassio](https://issuu.com/diblassio).
+I decided to automate the process for him, doing nothing more than exploiting existing web-APIs and creating this simple python package.

 ### How can I install it?
 Right now the project is not hosted on [PyPI](https://pypi.org) yet, but you can download a pip-compatible package from the [releases section](https://github.com/fDero/IssuuDownloader/releases).
 Once such